kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 ### Upgrade / Downgrade Strategy

 No special upgrade steps required.
-The feature is opt-in via the `--system-reserved` / `--kube-reserved` flags.
-Existing clusters that do not set hugepages in these flags are unaffected.
+The feature is opt-in via `--system-reserved` / `--kube-reserved` flags.
+Existing clusters that do not add hugepages entries to these flags are unaffected.

 When introducing a hugepage reservation on a node that already has running pods with hugepage allocations, the kernel will reject setting `hugetlb.max`